applied-systems-biology/jipipe-website/content/_index.md

       What are the best algorithm parameters?
       Find those parameters can be very time-consuming.
       <br/>
-      ACAQ5 allows you to easily test multiple algorithm parameters without re-calculating the previous steps.
+      JIPipe allows you to easily test multiple algorithm parameters without re-calculating the previous steps.
 You can go back to an older set of parameters and directly compare the results.
     </div>
   </div>
   <div>